 OTHER ARTISTS ABOUT PÉTER WOLF

 Szilveszter Jenei, composer of ‘Kinek mondjam el vétkeimet’ worked with Péter Wolf for the first time in 1994, “I made the original arrangement for the song, and that was the basis for Péter’s orchestration in Dublin.
 He did a great job; I was very satisfied with the music.
-Furthermore, since neither Friderika nor I speak English very well, he functioned as our interpreter in Dublin.
+Furthermore, since neither Friderika nor I speak English very well, he acted as our interpreter in Dublin.
 He is a gentleman and one of the best musicians and composers in Hungary.”
 (2008)

 EUROVISION INVOLVEMENT YEAR BY YEAR